Azure/mlops-v2/documentation/quickstart/quickstart_gha.md

    Under global, there's two values namespace and postfix.
 These values should render the names of the artifacts to create unique.
 Especially the name for the storage account, which has the most rigid constraints, like uniqueness Azure wide and 3-5 lowercase characters and numbers.
 So please change namespace and/or postfix to a value of your liking and remember to stay within the contraints of a storage account name as mentioned above.
 Then save, commit, push, pr to get these values into the pipeline.

-   If your are running a Deep Learning workload such as CV or NLP, you have to ensure your GPU compute is availible in your deployment zone.
+   If you are running a Deep Learning workload such as CV or NLP, you have to ensure your GPU compute is availible in your deployment zone.
 Please replace as shown above your location to eastus.
 Example:

     namespace: [5 max random new letters]
     postfix: [4 max random new digits]
     location: eastus

-   Please repeat this step for "config-infra-dev.yml" and "config-infra-prod.yml"!
+   Please repeat this step for "config-infra-dev.yml" and "config-infra-prod.yml".

+   > Note:
+   >
+   > The enable_monitoring flag in these files defaults to False.
+Enabling this flag will add additional elements to the deployment to support Azure ML monitoring based on https://github.com/microsoft/AzureML-Observability.
+This will include an ADX cluster and increase the deployment time and cost of the MLOps solution.

 ## Outer Loop: Deploying Infrastructure via Azure DevOps
 ---